 BIO 311.
 Entomology.
 4 hours.
-F. Even years.
+F. Offered on sufficient demand.

-A study of the structure, classification, control, life cycle and economic importance of insects.
+A study of the structure, classification, control, life cycle, and economic importance of insects.
 A collection of principle orders of insects is required.
-Lab required.
+This course meets for three hours of lecture and three hours of lab or field work per week.
 A \$40 lab fee is charged.
-Prerequisites: BIO 112 Biology II.
+This course is an upper-division zoology course.
+Prerequisite: BIO 112 General Biology II.